OctopusDeploy/blog/blog/2018-11/why-k8s-and-octo/index.md

 Octopus encourages deployments to individual namespaces using credentials with limited permissions by way of targets.
 A Kubernetes target in Octopus captures the cluster URL, and account and a namespace, and are scoped to roles and environments.

 Typically a Kubernetes target will have a unique namespace for each environment and role.
 The associated account is encouraged to have only the permissions it needs to deploy within that namespace.
 The result is that a Kubernetes target represents a permission boundary within the cluster.
 Following this pattern ensures that your deployments do not rely on a single admin account, and segregates resources within namespaces.
+You can view a typical Kubernetes target on our [demo server](https://demo.octopus.com/app#/infrastructure/machines/Machines-321/settings).

 ![](targets.png "width=500")